brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

 ![Fannie Mae Download](/assets/img/2024-02-26-FannieMaeDataDynamics.png){: width="624" height="257" }
 _Data Dynamics_
 1. Go to [Fannie Mae - Data Dynamics - Create a Custom CAS Download](https://datadynamics.fanniemae.com/data-dynamics/#/slicer/CAS)
-2. Select a deal that is at least 6 months old
+2. Select a deal that is at least 6 months old, a deal with 1-2 years of history will be large enough but not too large
+3. Select Data Type - select only `Remittance Data`
-3. Click `Generate Files` to download a zip file with the performance history
+4. Click `Generate Files` to download a zip file with the performance history

 #### Column Headers
 We'll need a description of the columns to understand what we are loading: [Single-Family Loan Performance Dataset and Credit Risk Transfer - Glossary and File Layout](https://capitalmarkets.fanniemae.com/media/6931/display).
 This data isn't very usable in its current form, so we will use Excel to extract the data from PDF.
 To extract the data from Excel follow these steps: